Pakistan court orders release of Islamist blamed for Mumbai attacks

 The violence brought nuclear-armed neighbours Pakistan and India to the brink of war.

-The United States had offered a US$10 million bounty for information leading to the arrest and conviction of Saeed, who heads the Jamaat-ud-Dawa (JuD).
+The United States had offered a US$10 million (£7.51 million) bounty for information leading to the arrest and conviction of Saeed, who heads the Jamaat-ud-Dawa (JuD).

 Members say the Jamaat-ud-Dawa is an charity but the United States says it is a front for the Pakistan-based Lashkar-e-Taiba (LeT) militant group.